-- Upon completion of the session, participants will be able to: - Identify at least three factors used in selecting the correct fire or smoke damper - Explain the code requirements for access to fire and smoke dampers - Identify the frequency at which fire and smoke dampers are required to be inspected and tested - Describe the AMCA proposals regarding the use o dampers capable of remote inspection
+At the end of this presentation you will be able to:

+- 1. Identify at least three factors used in selecting the correct fire or smoke damper. - 2.
+Explain the code requirements for access to fire and smoke dampers. - 3.
+Identify the frequency at which fire and smoke dampers are required to be inspected and tested. - 4.
+Describe recent code changes regarding the use of dampers capable of remote inspection.